kuper0201/RL_Self_Driving/README.md

 ## To do

 - Troubleshooting a car that won't drive straight and oscillates side to side.
-- Interact with other cars, traffic lights.
+- Interact with other cars, traffic lights and more.
 - Route planning.